 Citizen Schools had agreed to let our team present a 10-week apprenticeship to their students beginning in September 2014.
 Our apprenticeship focused on the design and engineering processes we had learned through creating the Pedestrian Alert System.
 Through this apprenticeship, our team got to share and spread the hands-on learning experience we were fortunate enough to have.

 We are Design & Visual Communications students at Newton North High School motivated by creative and innovative challenges.
 Design is an integral part of our lives, and we have devoted much of our high school career to this class and the projects we have partaken in.

-Our latest challenge is an undertaking of immense proportions: redesigning the Legal Sea Foods kids website.
-This site was originally created by the 2007 and 2009 Major 3 Design and Visual Communications Class, and they have done a fantastic job of designing an appealing, interactive, and truly innovative website.
+One challenge that we undertook of immense proportions: redesigning the Legal Sea Foods kids website.
+This site was originally created by the 2007 and 2009 Major 3 Design and Visual Communications Class, and they had done a fantastic job of designing an appealing, interactive, and truly innovative website.